neuralsorcerer/thermoshift/README.md

 insufficient; row-weight effective sample size is an overlap diagnostic.
 Its `--report` option saves the JSON result.

+The complete Python and CLI contracts, including `Config`, in-memory simulation, validation reports, verified paired readers, schema helpers, publication plans, and notebook execution, are in the [Python API reference](docs/api.md).

 ### Bundled sample and notebook

 [sample_dataset/](sample_dataset/) contains 50,003 decisions from 298 buildings
 and can be loaded by substituting `sample_dataset` in the loading examples.
 It is included in the repository, but excluded from the wheel and source distribution.

-The sample records a different generator fingerprint and a Python 3.12.14 runtime.
+The sample records a different generator fingerprint and was generated with Python 3.12.14 and ThermoShift 0.1.0.
+Its checked-in `validation.json` records a passing full validation and deterministic replay for that recorded source and runtime.
+Replay validation is intentionally provenance-sensitive; generate a fresh release when validating the current source or runtime.
-During verification with the current source on Python 3.13.9, its metadata and checksum checks passed, but full validation failed with `observable logging policy is not exactly reproducible`.
-Use a freshly generated, fully validated release for experiments requiring the current validation contract;
-the sample's saved report is not evidence of passing a new validation run.

 The walkthrough explores the bundled sample's tables, splits, feature roles, and paired outcomes: